CLIP Brings Better Features to Visual Aesthetics Learners: Related Work

-Unsupervised, weak-supervised and self-supervised pre-training techniques have gained a lot of attention in the field of computer vision recently \cite{erhan2010does}.
-Among the many efforts, CLIP \cite{radford2021learning} represents a crucial milestone due to its pioneering use of large-scale web-crawled data for image-text contrastive learning, yielding better feature representation ability and impressive zero-shot performance.
-And hence, the pre-trained CLIP visual encoder has been widely adopted as the feature extractor for various downstream tasks, such as MaskCLIP \cite{zhou2022extract} and Stable Diffusion \cite{rombach2022high}.
+Pre-training has been a dominant paradigm to extract general features and has been proven beneficial for many computer vision tasks \cite{deng2009imagenet}.
+For example, ImageNet pre-training \cite{deng2009imagenet} is the most widely used general-purpose foundation model in the computer vision community.
+More recently, the success of natural language processing has fostered the development of large-scale vision-language pre-trained models.
+Among them, OpenAI's CLIP model \cite{radford2021learning} represents a crucial milestone due to its pioneering use of large-scale image-text data via contrastive learning, yielding better feature representation ability and impressive zero-shot performance.
+Inspired by CLIP's performance, the pre-trained CLIP visual encoder has been widely adopted as the feature extractor for various downstream tasks, such as MaskCLIP \cite{zhou2022extract} and Stable Diffusion \cite{rombach2022high}.

-Although the application progress of CLIP in the field of aesthetics has been slow, there have been some insightful works.
-For example, Wang et al. design a series of general prompts like \textit{\{good/bad photos\}} to assist the assessment of the images \cite{wang2022exploring}.
-In this paper, we further leverage the representation ability of CLIP to improve the performance of IAA models via knowledge distillation.
+Recently, there has been an emergence of adopting CLIP in the IAA domain, providing insights into the advantage of CLIP as an aesthetic feature extractor.
+However, most existing work relies on prompt engineering and requires text input during inference, necessitating computationally expensive fine-tuning on large datasets.
+Moreover, as stated in \cite{fang2023eva}, large CLIP models usually suffer from training instability and inefficiency issues.
+This limits its flexibility and application to on-device IAA.
+In this paper, we distill the transferable knowledge of CLIP to IAA models to leverage the representation ability of CLIP while maintaining shallower student models.